A Hard Pass: The 7 Dangers of Buying a House with Mold

 Chances are that you will need to renovate the area after mold remediation is complete.
 In worst-case scenarios, your home may be condemned, especially if it is infested with toxic mold.
 This is an extreme scenario – and often preventable if you catch the mold issue early enough.

 6. Mold Can Destroy Your Property

-When mold grows on personal items like furniture or clothing, it needs to be completely eradicated so it doesn’t spread.
+When mold grows on personal items like furniture or clothing, it needs to be completely eradicated, so it doesn’t spread.
 It’s virtually impossible to remove mold completely from personal items like fabric or paper, so you will likely need to throw it out, even if it holds sentimental value.

 Along with personal belongings, mold can damage large sections of a home, like built-in carpeting.
 You may even need to hire demolition services to remove mold from your home, and this could result in numerous home repairs.
-This also significantly lowers the value of your property, unless it is remediated completely and renovated.
+This also significantly lowers the value of your property unless it is remediated completely and renovated.

 7. Investors May Try to Hide Mold Damage

 Homeowners often assume that newer buildings or recently renovated homes must be mold-free.
 But sadly, this is not always the case.
-Many real estate investors and “home flippers’ choose to paint or cover up mold infestation with new drywall.
+Many real estate investors and “home flippers’ choose to paint or cover up mold infestations with new drywall.
 This is a quick, easy, and completely cosmetic fix.
 It does not get rid of the mold – it just covers it up.